vanguardbackup/docs/development-handbook.md

 ### Running the Application

-1. Start the development server:
+1. Start the development server (skip if using Valet/Herd):
    ```bash
    php artisan serve
    ```